craft-ai/craft-ai-client-js/README.md

 ### 4 - Add context operations

 We have now created our first agent but it is not able to do much, yet.
-To learn a decision model it needs to be provided with data, in **craft ai** these are called context operations.
+To learn a model it needs to be provided with data, in **craft ai** these are called context operations.

-Please note that only value changes are sent, thus if an operation doesn't contain a value, the previous known value is used.

 In the following we add 8 operations: